tkozyrski/factorio-auto-resource-redux/auto-resource-redux/README.md

 A limit can be set to prevent producing too much of an item.
 A reservation can be set to always keep some resources in storage.

-Most items can be stored, aside from ones that contain other items - like armours or vehicles (storing these would strip them of their contents, as the items are removed from the game world when they are stored).
+Most items can be stored, aside from ones that extra info - like blueprints or spidertron remotes (storing these would strip them of their contents, as the items are removed from the game world when they are stored).
+Items with equipment grids like armours and vehicles will have their equipment removed and stored along-side them, however.

 ## Multiplayer Compatible